 This document has been prepared to further the conservation goals and objectives of the Lower Mississippi Valley Joint Venture (LMVJV).
 The LMVJV is a self-directed, non-regulatory partnership that exists for the purpose of implementing the national and international plans of the North American Bird Conservation Initiative.
 Its members include private, state, and federal conservation organizations that by virtue of mission or legislated authority share in the commitment to conserving wildlife species and their habitats.
 The LMVJV partnership operates on the basis of a population-based, multi-scale conservation framework that emphasizes an adaptive approach to ecosystem management.
 The focus of this conservation framework is on the development and refinement of goals expressed as measurable biological outcomes that are linked across multiple spatial scales.
-The LMVJV partnership focuses primarily on the MAV and West Gulf Coastal Plain (WGCP) Bird Conservation Regions (Figure 1) as defined by the North American Bird Conservation Initiative.
+The LMVJV partnership focuses primarily on the MAV and West Gulf Coastal Plain (WGCP) Bird Conservation Regions (Fig. 1) as defined by the North American Bird Conservation Initiative.
 Within both of these regions, forest restoration and management is central to achieving the goals and objectives of Joint Venture partners.
+More specifically, this document is a product of the LMVJV's Forest Resource Conservation Working Group.
+This Working Group was chartered by the LMVJV Management Board to serve as the technical forum for Joint Venture partners on matters pertaining to the reestablishment and management of forest resources with a specific mission to "ensure the conservation actions and programs of Joint Venture partners reflect reforestation and forest management prescriptions and practices that sustain populations of priority birds and other forest-dependent wildlife in concert with sustainable forestry."
+The Working Group draws its participants (Appendix 1) from both the forestry and wildlife disciplines and includes members experienced in on-the-ground management and applied research.

 Figure 1.
-Administrative boundary of the Lower Mississippi Valley Joint Venture and Bird Conservation Regions therein.
+Administrative boundary of the Lower Mississippi Valley Joint Venture and Bird Conservation Region therein.